Equitrans Midstream Corporation (ETRN) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Capital International Investors with over 47.14 million shares valued at $379.01 million.
 The investor’s holdings represent 10.86% of the ETRN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 38.93 million shares valued at $312.96 million to account for 8.97% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 36.04 million shares representing 8.31% and valued at over $289.75 million, while Tortoise Capital Advisors, LLC holds 4.46% of the shares totaling 19.35 million with a market value of $155.58 million.

-Equitrans Midstream Corporation (NYSE: ETRN) is 3.73% higher on its value in year-to-date trading and has touched a low of $5.41 and a high of $11.66 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The ETRN stock was last observed hovering at around $8.23 in the last trading session, with the day’s gains setting it 0.11% off its average median price target of $10.50 for the next 12 months.
-It is also 35.85% off the consensus price target high of $13.00 offered by 13 analysts, but current levels are -39.0% lower than the price target low of $6.00 for the same period.
+Equitrans Midstream Corporation (NYSE: ETRN) is -1.62% lower on its value in year-to-date trading and has touched a low of $5.43 and a high of $11.66 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The ETRN stock was last observed hovering at around $7.68 in the last trading session, with the day’s gains setting it 0.23% off its average median price target of $10.50 for the next 12 months.
+It is also 39.15% off the consensus price target high of $13.00 offered by 13 analysts, but current levels are -31.83% lower than the price target low of $6.00 for the same period.

-The stock witnessed a 6.51% gain in the last 1 month and extending the period to 3 months gives it a 4.12%, and is 3.99% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.25% over the week and 4.36% over the month.
+The stock witnessed a -2.71% gain in the last 1 month and extending the period to 3 months gives it a 4.49%, and is -2.35% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.19% over the week and 4.28% over the month.

 Equitrans Midstream Corporation (ETRN) Analyst Forecasts